hexedtech/codemp-sublime/README.md

 More recent builds of Sublime Text have an option in the `Tools` menu named `Install Package Control...` that will install Package Control for you.
 (won't show if package control is already installed!)

-Currently this package is not on the sublime package repository.
-But it can still be installed by package control.
-* Open the command palette in Sublime (`Shift+Ctrl+P` on Windows/Linux or `Shift+⌘+P` on MacOS)
-* select the `Package Control: Add Repository` command and paste `https://github.com/hexedtech/codemp-sublime.git` into the quick panel
-* open the command palette again and select `Package Control: Install Package` and select `codemp-sublime`.
+* simply open the command palette again and select `Package Control: Install Package` and select `codemp-sublime`.

 ## Manual
 Alternatively you can simply `git clone` this repository into your `Packages` folder:
 You can access it via sublime through `Settings -> Browse Packages...`.

 You will need to keep the package up to date yourself.
+As well as satisfying the dependency (can be dont through package control.)

 # Usage
 ## Overview
 * All sublime windows share a single client session with a server.
 * The workspaces are window specific, similarly to a `sublime-project`.
 So you can open `workspace-1` in one window and `workspace-2` in another, so long as both are in the same server and you have access to them.
-* Joining a workspace will materialize a virtual file system mimicking the remote one as if it were a project folder.
+* Explore the workspaces through the quick panel browser and join any buffer available to you.
+* Start typing away.

 ## Quick start
  * first connect to server with `Codemp: Connect`
+ * Explore available workspaces in the server with `Codemp: Browse Server`, it will open a quick panel browser.

+ If you already know which workspace and buffer you want to join there are the commands:
- * then join a workspace with `Codemp: Join Workspace`
+ * `Codemp: Join Workspace`
- * attach directly to a buffer with `Codemp: Join Buffer` and start typing away!
+ * `Codemp: Join Buffer`

-all commands will provide a list of available ids to chose from

 ## Commands
 Interact with this plugin using the command palette.
-In future versions side bar interaction will be attempted.

 If an argument is shown between square brakets `[arg]` then the user will be prompted if not present (either as simple text input or selecting from a list).